LeNPaul/Lagrange/README.md

 ### RSS Feeds

-Atom is supported through [Jekyll-Feed](https://github.com/jekyll/jekyll-feed), and RSS 2.0 is supported through [RSS auto-discovery](http://www.rssboard.org/rss-autodiscovery).
-By default, Lagrange uses the Atom feed.

-With Jekyll-Feed (Atom), you can set configuration variables such as `title`, `description`, and `author` in the `_config.yml` file.
-For RSS 2.0, uncomment the last two lines in the `_config.yml` file to activate RSS auto-discovery.
-The `rss-feed.xml` file that the feed path points to when using RSS 2.0 automatically uses the appropriate configuration variables found in `_data/settings.yml`.
+Atom is supported by default through [jekyll-feed](https://github.com/jekyll/jekyll-feed).
+With jekyll-feed, you can set configuration variables such as `title`, `description`, and `author` in the `_config.yml` file.

+RSS 2.0 is also supported through [RSS auto-discovery](http://www.rssboard.org/rss-autodiscovery).
+The `rss-feed.xml` file that the feed path points to when using RSS 2.0 automatically uses the appropriate configuration variables found in `_data/settings.yml`, based on the template found at [jekyll-rss-feeds](https://github.com/snaptortoise/jekyll-rss-feeds).

+To use RSS 2.0, ensure the following is done:

+* Uncomment the last two lines in the `_config.yml`.

+* In `_data\settings.yml` under 'social', comment out the rss-square that points to `feed.xml`, and uncomment the rss-square that points to `rss-feed.xml`.

+* In `_includes\head.html`, comment out `{% feed_meta %}` and uncomment the line under the RSS 2.0 comment.

 ### Social Media Icons